10 Best Book Lights for Reading to Protect Your Eyes

 Eslas Clip-On Book Light with 3 Color Temperatures, 70-Hour Battery and Blue Light Filter

-At $7.90, this is the best value on the list when you factor in the color temperature range, blue light filtering, and battery life.
-The compact size makes it easy to carry in a bag or purse.
-If you read on an iPad or Kindle in bed, pair this with the amber mode to cut down on combined screen and light strain.
+At $7.90, the Eslas is the best value on this list when you factor in the color temperature range, blue light filtering, battery life, and build specs together.
+The compact size fits easily in a bag or purse.
+The main limitation is brand recognition — it’s not as widely reviewed as the VAVOFO or Glocusent — but the spec sheet is objectively stronger for nighttime readers who care about sleep quality.
+If you also use an iPad or Kindle in bed, pairing it with amber mode reduces the cumulative eye strain from screen plus light.

 How to Choose the Right Book Light